-- 1. To configure DiffServ policy settings for a physical port, click PORTS. - 2.
-To configure DiffServ policy settings for a Link Aggregation Group (LAG), click LAGS. - To configure DiffServ policy settings for both physical ports and LAGs, click ALL. - 4.
+- 1. To configure DiffServ policy settings for a physical port, click the unit ID of the stack member with the ports to configure. - 2.
+To configure DiffServ policy settings for a Link Aggregation Group (LAG), click LAGS. - 3.
+To configure DiffServ policy settings for both physical ports and LAGs, click ALL. - 4.
 Select the check box next to the port or LAG to configure.
 You can select multiple ports and LAGs to apply the same setting to the selected interfaces.
 Select the check box in the heading row to apply the same settings to all interfaces. - 5.
-To activate a policy for the selected interface(s) select the policy from the Policy In menu, and then click Apply. - 6.
-To remove a policy from the selected interface(s) select None from the Policy In menu, and then click Apply. - 7.
+To activate a policy for the selected interface(s) select the policy from the Policy In menu, and then click Apply. - To remove a policy from the selected interface(s) select None from the Policy In menu, and then click Apply. - 7.
 Click Cancel to cancel the configuration on the screen and reset the data on the screen to the latest value of the switch.